Site icon Outdoor Gearzine "Outdoor Gearzine"

 Comparative Review: What's the best place to run on tough terrain?
 I tried comparing the high-performance 5-finger socks

-Complete comparison of five finger socks to support comfortable driving
+A complete comparison of five-finger socks to support comfortable running

-So this time, we've picked out some of the models that interest you, including high-performance models that average around 2,000 yen per pair, and extremely cheap models that cost around 980 yen for three pairs, and compared them from a multi-faceted perspective as usual.
-Even though differences that you can't see from their appearance, when you actually wear them and run, you will find that the comfort and ease of running are very different depending on the material, how tight they are, and whether or not they have anti-slip.
-We will introduce each of the features, so we hope that this will be useful for you to discover the best buys.
+So this time, we've picked out some interesting models, including high-performance models that average around 2,000 yen per pair, and super-cheap models that cost just 980 yen for three pairs, and as always, compared them from a variety of perspectives.
+Differences that aren't obvious from the outside, but when you actually try them on and run, can make a big difference in comfort and ease of running, depending on the material, how they're fastened, and whether or not they have anti-slip features.
+We'll introduce the features of each pair, so we hope it will help you find your best buy

 table of contents

-The following six models of five finger socks compared this time are:
+The six five-finger socks we compared this time are as follows:

-In this comparison, the selection is a wide variety of materials, including mainly synthetic fibers, a blend of cotton and synthetic fibers, merino wool, and, particularly, a blend of washi fibers.
-In addition, we have evaluated performance that differs depending on the structure and sewing, whether or not there is a slip (Tabio, R×L, and Workman models are non-slip), and deodorizing properties, focusing on the following seven points.
+This comparison offered a wide variety of choices in terms of materials alone, including synthetic fibers, cotton and synthetic blends, merino wool, and, most notably, a blend of washi fibers.
+Performance differs depending on the construction and stitching, whether or not there's a non-slip feature (Tabio, RxL, and Workman's three models have non-slip features), odor resistance, and other factors, and we evaluated them from multiple angles, focusing on the following seven points:

-1. Barefoot feeling (comfort): Rather than the general "comfort," it emphasizes barefoot feeling (how much it makes you forget the feeling of "wearing socks")
+1. Barefoot feeling (comfort): Rather than general "comfort," we place emphasis on the barefoot feeling (how much it makes you forget you're wearing socks)

-2. Ease of drying (quick drying): Ability to quickly release large amounts of sweat
+2. Quick-drying: Ability to quickly dissipate large amounts of sweat

-5. Shock absorption: how much impact it absorbs, especially when braking?
+5. Shock absorption: How well does it absorb shock, especially when braking?

-6. Not easy to fatigue...Contribution to reducing fatigue and preventing injuries, such as the arch of the arch and ankles
+6. Fatigue resistance: Degree of contribution to reducing fatigue and preventing injuries to the arch of the foot and ankles

 Test environment